Verrier Elwin

-Harry Verrier Holman Elwin (29 August 1902 – 22 February 1964) was a British-born Indian anthropologist, ethnologist and tribal activist, who began his career in India as a Christian missionary.
-He first abandoned the clergy, to work with Mahatma Gandhi and the Indian National Congress, then converted to Hinduism in 1935 after staying in a Gandhian ashram, and split with the nationalists over what he felt was an overhasty process of transformation and assimilation for the tribals.
-Verrier Elwin is best known for his early work with the Baigas and Gonds of Orissa and Madhya Pradesh in central India, and he married a 13 year old member of one of the communities he studied.
-He later also worked on the tribals of several North East Indian states especially North-East Frontier Agency (NEFA) and settled in Shillong, the hill capital of Meghalaya.
+Harry Verrier Holman Elwin (29 August 1902 – 22 February 1964) was a British-born Indian anthropologist, ethnologist and tribal activist.
+He is best known for his early work with the Baigas and Gonds of Orissa and Madhya Pradesh in central India.
+He later also worked on the tribals of several North East Indian states especially North-East Frontier Agency (NEFA).

-In time he became an authority on Indian tribal lifestyle and culture, particularly on the Gondi people.
-He served as the Deputy Director of the Anthropological Survey of India upon its formation in 1945.
-Post-independence, he took up Indian citizenship.
-Prime Minister Jawaharlal Nehru appointed him as an adviser on tribal affairs for north-eastern India, and later he was Anthropological Adviser to the Government of NEFA (now Arunachal Pradesh.
-His philosophy towards the north-east was partially responsible in its disconnect from the modern world.
+Elwin served as the deputy director of the Anthropological Survey of India upon its formation in 1945.
+Prime Minister Jawaharlal Nehru later appointed Elwin as an adviser on tribal affairs for north-eastern India, and went on to become the Anthropological Adviser to the Government of NEFA.
+He was awarded the third highest civilian honour of the Padma Bhushan.

-The Government of India awarded him the third highest civilian honour of the Padma Bhushan in 1961.
-His autobiography, The Tribal World of Verrier Elwin won him the 1965 Sahitya Akademi Award in English Language, given by the Sahitya Akademi, India's National Academy of Letters.
+Elwin was a prolific researcher and writer.
+His autobiography, The Tribal World of Verrier Elwin, posthumously won him the 1965 Sahitya Akademi Award in English Language.

 Early life and education

 Harry Verrier Holman Elwin was born on 29 August 1902 in Dover.
-He is the son of Edmund Henry Elwin, Bishop of Sierra Leone.
-He was educated at Dean Close School and Merton College, Oxford, where he received his degrees of BA First Class in English Language and Literature, MA, and DSc.
+He was the son of Edmund Henry Elwin, then the Anglican bishop of Sierra Leone.
+Harry was educated at Dean Close School and Merton College, Oxford, where he received his degrees of BA First Class in English Language and Literature, MA, and DSc.
 He also remained the President of Oxford Inter-Collegiate Christian Union (OICCU) in 1925.
-He had a nice career at Oxford, where he took a Double First in English and in Theology, before being ordained a priest in the Church of England.
-He came to India in 1927, to join a small sect, the Christa Seva Sangh of Poona, which hoped to 'indigenise' Christianity.
+At Oxford, he also took a Double First in English and in Theology, before being ordained a priest in the Church of England.

 Career

+In 1926 Elwin was appointed Vice-Principal of Wycliffe Hall, Oxford and in the following year he became a chaplain at Merton College, Oxford.
+However, at the age of 25, he went to India as a missionary to undertake humanitarian work.
+For this, he joined the Christa Seva Sangha (CSS), an austere missionary society of the Anglican Franciscans then headquartered in Poona.
+Historian Ramachandra Guha notes that the CSS hoped to 'indigenize' Christianity, with its members wearing khadi, eating vegetarian food, and devising a liturgy which incorporated elements of Indian music, art, and architecture.